What We Do

 The Caribbean Disability Network (CDN) will host its second annual regional conference in Bridgetown, Barbados, from

 October 17 to 22, 2025.
 This year's conference will focus on the theme of inclusive education and is designed to bring together a diverse group of stakeholders to share and discuss innovations, policies, and frameworks for equitable access to quality education for persons with disabilities (PWDs) in the Caribbean.
 Around 15% of the world’s population, or estimated 1 billion people, live with disabilities.
 They are the world’s largest minority.
-The imperative for this conference is to validate a global study commissioned by UNICEF.
-The results of the UNICEF global study show the need for youth with disabilities to receive supportive program designs.
-The Caribbean Disability Network and its partners seek to join this global mission bringing the Caribbean current in elevating the needs for their population of persons with disabilities.
+Article 6 of the Inter American Democratic Charter gives the network authority to effect mandates of citizen participation for persons with disabilities.
+UNESCO defines inclusive education as the “process of addressing and responding to the diversity of needs of all children, youth and adults through increasing participation in learning, cultures and communities, and reducing and eliminating exclusion within and from education.
+It involves changes and modifications in content, approaches, structures and strategies, with a common vision that covers all children of the appropriate age range and a conviction that it is the responsibility of the regular system to educate all children”.
 The Objectives:

 1. Promote best practices and frameworks for inclusive education in the Caribbean.
 2. Highlight the voices and lived experiences of PWDs and their families.
 3. Encourage inter-sectoral collaboration to build inclusive learning environments.
 4. Develop a regional action plan and declaration to guide future initiatives.
 5. Showcase innovative models through a poster presentation on best practices in inclusive education across the region.
 Audience: Government policymakers and education officials Educators and academic administrators Disability advocates and disabled people’s organizations (DPOs) Researchers and development partners Students with disabilities and their families Regional and international non-governmental organizations (NGOs) International funding agencies Frontline service providers (police, nurses, first responders, etc.) |